lenaglass/RacecarNeo-Labs/README.md

-## MIT RacerNeo Simulation+Labs Environment
+## MIT RacerNeo Labs Environment

-This is an abbreviated version of the full setup using anaconda (vs virtualenv) and supporting only simulation (not an actual racecar).
+This is an abbreviated version of the full MIT Beaver Works setup but using anaconda (vs virtualenv) and supporting only simulation (not an actual racecar).

-- Controller mappings are adjusted for a Playstation 5 Dualshock Controller
+There are some changes to the Unity based Simulator:

-- Haptics are supported if connected via USB (not Blutetooth).
+- Default limiter is set to full speed (1.0 ~= 4m/s)

-Includes the following additions to the upstream:
+- Controller mappings are for PS5 Dualshock

-- Default limiter set to full speed (1.0 ~= 4m/s)
+- Haptics are supported (USB controller connection only)
 - Power-law based throttle & steering response
 - Adaptive (speed sensitive) steering
 - Chase-cam controls on right joystick / cursor keys
 - Adaptive lighting, HDR and bloom effects
 - Tron Mode (X button)
-- Hud toggle (Y botton)
+- HUD toggle (Y botton)

 ### Prerequisites